Former Trump campaign staffer sues over pregnancy discrimination

 Tim Murtaugh, a spokesman for Trump’s 2020 re-election campaign, declined to comment on the allegations.

-Reporting by Jason Lange in Washington; Editing by Andrea Ricci
+Reporting by Jason Lange in Washington; Editing by Andrea Ricci and Matthew Lewis